emilyem1/tinyapp/README.md

 2. **Start the Development Server**: Launch your development web server by executing the command `node express_server.js`.
 This will set the stage for exploring your unique TinyApp.
 You can also run it using the command `npm start` to keep the serving constantly updating if you make any changes to the code, that way you will not have to restart the server every time.

-Now, you're all set to experience the magic of your TinyApp firsthand.
+Now, you're all set to experience your TinyApp firsthand.
 Dive in and start shortening those long URLs with ease!